-- 14. This guidance statement is to be interpreted as if it was an Annex to SYSC 19A.3 (other than Part G and Appendix 2, which are to be interpreted as if they were an Annex to BIPRU 11).
-In consequence, GEN 2 (interpreting the Handbook) applies to the interpretation of this guidance statement. - 15.
-In particular, an expression in italics which is defined in the Glossary has the meaning given there (GEN 2.2.7R).
+- 14. This guidance statement is to be interpreted as if it was an Annex to the Remuneration Part (other than Part G and Appendix 2, which are to be interpreted in accordance with the CRR).
+The Interpretation Part of the PRA Rulebook applies to the interpretation of this guidance statement. - 15.
+In particular, an expression in italics has the meaning that expression would have if it appeared in the Remuneration Part.
+Save as otherwise indicated, this means it will have the meaning given in the part-specific glossary of the Remuneration Part, or the PRA Rulebook Glossary (Interpretation 2.2(1)).
+Where an expression in italics is not defined in the Glossary, nor in the part-specific definitions in the Remuneration Part, it has the meaning given by the following table: